rfrels/StructureAdaptionFramework/README.md

 StructureAdaptionFramework: a framework for handling neuron-level and layer-level structure adaptions in neural networks.

-Copyright (C) 2023  Roman Frels, roman.frels@gmail.com
+Copyright (C) 2023  Roman Frels, roman.frels@cdi.eu

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by